anyaevostinar/anyaevostinar.github.io/_posts/draft-letter-new-faculty.md

 * research isn't going to look the same as it did when in grad school or postdocing most likely; smaller and done is better than huge and forever in progress
 * collaborators are awesome; undergrad researchers are great, but another PhD or otherwise expert in an area is very helpful
 * your own website and domain
+* when working with undergrads on a research paper, maybe write the outline for them and have them fill in the first draft?